fangwei123456/spikingjelly/README.md

 **Development / release policy:**

-Odd version numbers track the development branch on GitHub / OpenI.
-Even version numbers are stable releases published to PyPI.
+Starting from SpikingJelly V2, release versions follow PEP 440 compatible, SemVer-style `MAJOR.MINOR.PATCH` semantics. `MAJOR` marks compatibility generations, `MINOR` adds backward-compatible functionality, and `PATCH` fixes bugs.
+Python package pre-release spelling is used for V2 development releases, for example `2.0.0.dev0`, `2.0.0a1`, `2.0.0b1`, and `2.0.0rc1`.

 <details>
 <summary>Compatibility, migration, and older docs</summary>

+- Before V2, SpikingJelly used a legacy `0.0.0.0.X` scheme: odd `X` tracked development versions on GitHub / OpenI, and even `X` tracked stable releases published to PyPI.
+- If your project must stay on pre-V2 releases, pin dependencies with an upper bound such as `spikingjelly<2`.
 - From `0.0.0.0.14`, modules including `clock_driven` and `event_driven` were renamed.
 See [Migrate From Old Versions](https://spikingjelly.readthedocs.io/zh_CN/0.0.0.0.14/activation_based_en/migrate_from_legacy.html).
 - The default documentation points to the latest development version.
 - If you rely on an older release, check [bugs.md](./bugs.md) and switch to the matching documentation version.